 A powerful black sedan sped through the capital chasing two American flags whipping above the hood.
 A short motorcade kept up behind in single file.
-The streets were essentially empty of other automobiles; a smattering of Russian jalopies, rows of miasmatic buses.
+The streets were essentially empty of other automobiles; a smattering of foreign jalopies, rows of miasmatic buses at the curb.
 This was typical on any given day in 1981.
-Traffic was bicycles, thousands and thousands of them pedaled by uniformly-costumed commuters; men and women buttoned up to their chins in ill-fitting tunics; green ones and just-as-baggy blue ones.
+Traffic was mainly bicycles, thousands and thousands of them pedaled by uniformly-costumed commuters; men and women buttoned up to their chins in ill-fitting tunics; green ones and just-as-baggy blue ones.
 Many of them wore caps adorned with a red plastic star in front.

-Daylight spilled inside the Hongqi limousine from a turbid sky through windows that framed what looked like a newsreel streaming by.
+Daylight spilled inside the Hongqi limousine from a turbid sky through windows that framed what looked, from my vantage point, like a newsreel streaming by.
 I sat on a jump-seat facing the secretary of state; the two of us alone in back.
 He was in shirtsleeves, shuffling loose-leaf documents on his lap and casting glances through half-readers raked down the bridge of his nose at a newspaper laid out beside him on top of his jacket.
 He seemed distracted: a sigh, a deep breath, a backhanded brushing-away of his tie.
 I lowered my Leica.

 “Remember that story in the Post,” I said, “a few weeks ago about the ex-special ops guys who got blown before they could cross the Mekong into Laos, that POW rescue-mission thing?”

 “Yeah?”, he said without looking up but with an inflection that implied anxiousness about what might come next.